tlhunter/consumer-centric-api-design/book.md

 ### Intended Audience

-Anyone who has built a few websites, knows how to serve up a webpage over HTTP.
+Anyone who has built a few websites, knows how to serve up a webpage over HTTP in their platform of choice.

 ### Approach

-Language Agnostic
+This book will take a language-agnostic approach to showing you good API design.
+While there will be a few code examples here and there, you won't actually need to run any of them to understand what is going on.
+In fact, this book would make a good candidate for sitting on the back of your toilet.

-Will include examples in a few languages (e.g. Node.js, PHP)
+Code examples will often be done in a couple different languages, likely including PHP and Node.js.

-Not too technical
+A lot of this is philosophical, not so much technical.

 ## Data Design and Abstraction